-A mínimum attendance to 75% of the course is required to obtain the credts
+A mínimum attendance to 4 sessions is required to obtain the credts

 Rationale

 Doctoral researchers are facing probably the most complex and lengthy research project of their academic lives so far, and are frequently doing this in solitude.

 Even recognising these students' supervisors best efforts and intentions, the rest of obligations and demands on their schedules leave them with little margin to provide their students with the support or training for the skills they need.